KnightOS/OpenTI/README.md

     $ node tests.js --list

 To write a test, edit tests.js with your test, it should be pretty straightforward.
 The goal is to have a test for every instruction.
+You can get a good idea of how things are coming along by reading the [Travis log](https://travis-ci.org/KnightOS/OpenTI).

 ## Licensing